jdemeuse1204/OR-M-Data-Entities/README.md

 Overview:  <br><br>
 This solution is a micro Object-Relational Mapper aimed at speed.
 Others out there are bulky and slow, OR-M Data Entities is much faster than ORM's like Entity Framework.
 The catch is there is less "micro managing" of code going on, which makes the framework much faster.
 The great thing about OR-M Data Entities are the two different data context's you can use.
 DbSqlContext is for those familiar with Sql.
 DbSqlContext is a derivative of Entity Framework, the difference is there are no DbSets to declare.
 Instead your classes (tables) will perform the direct manipluation (See code below).
 Also, there is DbEntityContext, which is almost an exact mirror of Entity Framework, just lighter and different inner workings.
 Simple operations are the same such as saving and deleting.
 If there is more demand I can add onto it.

+OR-M Data Entities is now even better.
+Support was added for ForeignKeys, Pseudo Keys, ReadOnly Tables, and VIEWS!
+Yes thats right, Views now exist!
+When writing the new code I realized some models that have foreign keys can get pretty big and you might not want to always select everything.
+Sure you could shape your data with a select, but that can be a lot of code for bigger models.
+Enter views!
+Just put the ViewAttribute on each Foreign Key class and specify which view you want it to be a part of.
+Then in the context do FromView<T>(string viewId) to select your data.

 ######Changes in 2.0
 ######1.
 Added support for Foreign Keys